-Here are some important questions and answers to help you start learning about Traditional and Roth IRAs, the most common Individual Retirement Accounts (IRAs) for individuals.
+Here are some important questions and answers to help you start learning about Traditional and Roth IRAs, the most common types of Individual Retirement Accounts (IRAs).
 Before you start, see if you’re eligible to start using this tax-advantaged account to start saving for your retirement.

 What is an IRA?